MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 + Static files embedded in a page (like scripts and images) that may have a significant incremental impact on page load times
 + Large files like executables and installation files
-+ Streaming media files
 + Resource libraries that support client-side code

 For example, small files that are repeatedly requested like site images and scripts can significantly improve site rendering performance and incrementally reduce the load on your SharePoint Online sites when you add them to a CDN origin.
-Larger files such as installation executables or video files can be downloaded or streamed from the CDN, delivering a positive performance impact and subsequent reduction of the load on your SharePoint Online site, even if they are not accessed as often.
+Larger files such as installation executables can be downloaded from the CDN, delivering a positive performance impact and subsequent reduction of the load on your SharePoint Online site, even if they are not accessed as often.

 Performance improvement on a per-file basis is dependent on many factors, including the client's proximity to the nearest CDN endpoint, transient conditions on the local network, and so forth.
 Many static files are quite small, and can be downloaded from Office 365 in less than a second.
 However, a web page may contain many embedded files with a cumulative download time of several seconds.
 Serving these files from the CDN can significantly reduce the overall page load time.
 See [What performance gains does a CDN provide?](content-delivery-networks.md#what-performance-gains-does-a-cdn-provide) for an example.